 Full post: Prepress tips for graphic designers →

 The following guest post is a print-primer from NetPublications, a digital printing, publishing and fulfilment company with 25 years’ experience.

 Full post: Top ten problems in file prep for print →

 I’ve been asked to author the first logo design book from Peachpit Press.

 Full post: Musings on book writing →

-Have clients ever asked why their marketing material hasn’t printed the colour they requested?
+Have clients ever asked why their marketing material hasn’t printed in the colour they were expecting?

-Full post: How paper can critically affect the colour of your printed product →
+Full post: How paper affects print colour →